gitmachtl/scripts/cardano/testnet/README.md

    ```./03a_genStakingPaymentAddr.sh owner hybrid``` will generate HardwareWallet-based payment files owner.payment.addr, owner.payment.hwsfile, owner.payment.vkey and CLI-based staking files owner.staking.addr, owner.staking.hwsfile, owner.staking.vkey, owner.staking.cert

    ```./03a_genStakingPaymentAddr.sh owner hw 5``` will generate HardwareWallet-based files owner.payment.addr, owner.payment.hwsfile, owner.payment.vkey, owner.staking.addr, owner.staking.hwsfile, owner.staking.vkey, owner.staking.cert using SubAccount #5 (Default=#0)

+   :bulb: **&sup1; Expert-Option**: It is possible to specify SubAccounts on your Hardware-Wallet.
+Theses will derive to the Paths ```1852H/1815H/Account#/0/0``` for the payment-key and ```1852H/1815H/Account#/2/0``` for the staking-key.
+Be aware, not all Wallets support SubAccounts in this way!
+The default value is: 0

 &nbsp;<br>
 * **03b_regStakingAddrCert.sh:** register the staking address on the blockchain with the certificate from 03a.